icinganalysis/icinganalysis.github.io/content/abstracts.md

 Flight investigation in natural icing conditions was conducted to determine effect of ice accretion on airplane performance.
-Maxiuum loss in propeller efficiency encountered was 19 percent.
-During 87 percent of the propeller icing encounters, losses of 10 percent or lesswvere observed.
+Maximum loss in propeller efficiency encountered was 19 percent.
+During 87 percent of the propeller icing encounters, losses of 10 percent or less were observed.
 Ice formations on all components of the airplane except the propellers during one icing encounter resulted in an increase in parasite drag of the airplane of 81 percent.
 The